kuchapo/UNYKAD/docs/Programming/SQL/uebungsaufgaben.md

 === "Lösung"

 	```
-	DELETE FROM BEWOHNER WHERE name = 'Dirty Dieter'
+	DELETE FROM BEWOHNER WHERE name = 'Dirty Dieter';
 	```

 ## Übung 32